cmoore102589/ai-data-science-portfolio/Fundamentals of AI Portfolio Assignments/Project_Part_III/README.md

-# Fundamentals of AI - Project Part II
+# Fundamentals of AI - Project Part III

 ## Overview
-This module deep-dives into classic search algorithms to solve pathfinding and decision-making problems.
-It includes implementations and comparisons of BFS, DFS, UCS, GBF, and A* algorithms in structured grid environments.
+This project applies Genetic Algorithms (GAs) to solve the Job Assignment Problem, showcasing the ability of evolutionary strategies to optimize complex, non-linear problem spaces.
+It models fitness, mutation, and crossover to evolve optimal agent-job assignments.

 ## Key Features
-- Implemented uninformed and informed search algorithms.
+- Built a genetic algorithm from scratch with selection, crossover, and mutation logic.
-- Visualized agent pathfinding across grid-based maps.
+- Evaluated multiple generations for convergence and solution quality.
-- Compared performance and efficiency based on heuristic quality.
+- Visualized fitness score evolution and assignment efficiency.

 ## Practical Application
-Search algorithms form the foundation of:
+Genetic Algorithms provide adaptive and scalable solutions to optimization challenges where traditional methods may fail:
-- GPS systems that compute shortest or safest travel routes.
+- **Workforce scheduling**: GAs can assign shifts across large teams with varying constraints, ensuring balanced workloads and operational efficiency in sectors like healthcare or logistics.
-- Game AI where NPCs plan movements.
+- **Cloud resource allocation**: In data centers, GAs optimize how virtual machines are distributed across physical servers, improving utilization while minimizing energy costs.
-- Robotics path planning in warehouse and rescue missions.
+- **Complex design problems**: From circuit layouts to mechanical structures, GAs enable discovery of innovative configurations that meet design criteria without exhaustive brute-force methods, saving time and computational resources.

 ## Technologies Used
 - Python
-- Heuristic Design
+- Genetic Algorithm Design
-- Search Visualization
+- Optimization Techniques